BAKER CITY, Ore. — The snow falls heavy and powdery drifts build to waist deep as the temperature hovers near 20 degrees in Baker County.

-Be sure to follow my Oregon adventures via the new Grant’s Getaways podcast: Each segment is a storytelling session where I relate behind the scenes stories from four decades of travel and television reporting.
+For something different, you can follow my Oregon adventures via the Grant’s Getaways Podcast: Each segment is a story-telling session where I relate behind the scenes stories from four decades of travel and television reporting.

 You can also learn more about many of my favorite Oregon travels and adventures in the Grant’s Getaways book series, including: